sghuang19/cs203b-fa20/project-report.md

 ### Time Complexity of Standard Matrix Multiplication

-From the code we can know that there are three for-loop cycles, so that the time complexity for Standard matrix multiplication is $\Theta(n^3)$.
+From the pseudocode we can know that there are three for-loop cycles so that the time complexity for Standard matrix multiplication is $\Theta(n^3)$.

 ### Time Complexity of Strassen Algorithm